 adhere:Believe in and follow the practices of. mobility:The ability to move or be moved freely and easily. summonses:An authoritative command, message, or signal by which one is summoned.

 Two American men who were arrested in Thailand for posting naked photos on Instagram have reportedly been released from jail and are heading home to San Diego.
+I think want they are doing is very silly and they are doing it for fun.
+I think they deserve to be arrested.

 An explosion rocked the area near the Port Authority Bus Terminal in Manhattan early yesterday morning (yesterday evening, Singapore time), police said.
 The city's mayor later called it a "terrorist attack" although at press time, police had yet to confirm this.